LazaUK/AlexaGadgetKit-LegoEV3/README.md

 > **Note:** EV3 robot will use these credentials to authenticate itself and establish Bluetooth connectivity with the Echo device in Step 3 below.

 ## Step 3 - Test EV3RSTORM with the Alexa skill
 After completion of all the steps above we should have now Alexa skill hosted in the cloud and relevant credentials obtained for EV3 Brick function as an Alexa Gadget.
-Now, it's the moment of truth - to verify how EV3 and Echo can work in tandem to support board games like Monopoly, which require the use of dice.
+Now, it's the moment of truth - to that EV3 and Echo can work in tandem.

-EV3 will be responsible for the colour analysis of the player's token or card and passing those details to Echo, which in turn will advise then each player on the number of steps (between 2 and 12) to be taken, immitating virtual dice rolling.

 1. First of all, you need to activate Bluetooth on EV3 Brick.
 Navigate to its **Wireless and Networks** menu, select **Bluetooth** and set it **on**.
 2. Second, open extract of this Git repo in Visual Studio Code.
 On EV3 side, only content of **agt-python** will be utilised: **mission-dice.ini** (which you updated in Step 2 above) and **mission-dice.py** (the actual EV3's logic, written in Python).
 From the lower part of the screen extend **EV3DEV Device Browser**, connect to your EV3 Brick and click **Send workspace to device** icon.
 It should upload our program to EV3 Robot's flash storage. ![screenshot_3.2](images/screenshot_step3.2.png)